AI Use Cases/Healthcare

 Is our Revenue Cycle Management data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II certification and HIPAA Business Associate Agreement compliance for all claims data.
 Data is processed in isolated, encrypted environments with zero retention of patient identifiable information after prediction completion.
 All data flows through FHIR-compliant APIs with audit logging; your claims never leave your network unless you explicitly authorize transmission.
 Compliance with CMS Conditions of Participation and OIG guidelines is embedded in the architecture.

 What is the timeframe to deploy AI medical claim denial prediction?

-Typical deployment takes 10-14 weeks: weeks 1-2 cover data integration and Epic/Cerner API configuration; weeks 3-6 involve model training on your historical claims and denial data; weeks 7-10 include workflow integration and staff training; weeks 11-14 cover pilot testing with your revenue cycle team.
-Most health systems see measurable results - improved denial prediction accuracy and faster prior authorization processing - within 60 days of go-live, with full ROI visibility by month four.
+Plan for a working system inside the first 100 days: weeks 1-2 cover data integration and Epic/Cerner API configuration; weeks 3-6 involve model training on your historical claims and denial data; weeks 7-10 include workflow integration and staff training; weeks 11-14 cover pilot testing with your revenue cycle team.
+A rollout like this is scoped to show measurable results - improved denial prediction accuracy and faster prior authorization processing - within 60 days of go-live, with full ROI visibility by month four.

 What are the key benefits of using AI for medical claim denial prediction?